ilayn/harold/README.rst

 This package is written with the ambition of becoming a daily work-horse of a control engineer/student/researcher with complete access to the source code with full rights (see ``LICENSE`` file) while still working inside a full-fledged programming language.
-This means working in any medium that supports Python and its scientific packages NumPy and SciPy.
+This allows for working in any medium that supports Python and its scientific packages NumPy and SciPy.

 ``harold`` fully supports the mantra of reproducible research and thus aims